 This short film shows the importance of effective communication between parents and schools.

-Some schools and local authorities have established parental engagement/working groups to support the development of and improve effective partnership working to:
+Some schools and local authorities have established parental engagement/working groups to support and improve the development of effective partnership working to:

 - Improve the educational experiences, achievements and outcomes for learners with dyslexia